hgst/libnvme/README.md

 libnvme is based on code  from the Storage Performance Development Kit (SPDK)  available  at  https://github.com/spdk/spdk.  in  its  current version, libnvme API is very similar to that of SPDK.
-Hoever, libnvme removes all dependencies on the  Data Plane Development Kit (DPDK).
+However, libnvme removes all dependencies on the  Data Plane Development Kit (DPDK).
 To this  end, some  functions  necessary to  the  library operation  were reimplemented.
 This mainly  consists of  memory management  functions